Category Archives: Faculty/Staff

 MFA is a two-step process of providing access to a website or application for an added layer of security.
 Banks, colleges, and more now require MFA and most likely you’ve already gone through this process for at least one site outside Goucher.

 To help ensure the security of email and data, IT began implementing MFA via a phone app called Microsoft Authenticator.
-Other than the added security that comes from adding MFA to your account, there will eventually be other advantages:
+Other than the added security that comes from adding MFA to your account, there are other advantages:

 Before you Begin: